HMS Lively (1813): Service

 While Lively was on station turmoil grew in Portugal, and on 30 April 1824 Dom Miguel of Portugal began the April Revolt in an attempt to oust his father, John VI of Portugal.
 With troops under his command Miguel started arresting his enemies, one of whom was Manuel Inácio Martins Pamplona Corte Real, 1st Count of Subserra.
 Looking to assist Subserra in escaping Miguel, the French and British ambassadors, Jean-Guillaume, baron Hyde de Neuville and Sir Edward Thornton, organised for him to go on board Lively.
 Smuggled aboard from the French embassy on 1 May, Subserra stayed on Lively as she cruised the Tagus.
 When Miguel learned of this he rode to the Fort of São Julião da Barra and had the fort fire sixteen times at what he believed was Lively off Lisbon.
 This was actually a British packet boat, and the cannon all missed.

 Fearing that John was also at risk of arrest by Miguel, de Neuville tried to organise for the French 80-gun ship of the line Santi Pietri to take him from Lisbon.
-Santi Pietri never arrived from Cadiz and Thornton instead convinced John to board the 98-gun ship of the line HMS Windsor Castle, which was already present with Lively.
+Santi Pietri never arrived from Cádiz and Thornton instead convinced John to board the 98-gun ship of the line HMS Windsor Castle, which was already present with Lively.
 This was done on 9 May; from Windsor Castle John wrote to Miguel, stripping him of his command of the army and demanding that he come on board.
 Not being able to read or write well and misunderstanding the letter, Miguel did so and was arrested.

 Miguel was exiled from the country, going to Brest, France.
 The Portuguese frigate Pérola conveyed him there on 14 May, escorted by Lively and the French corvette Tibre.
 Lively then returned to the Tagus, where John and his court visited the ship and participated in a grand fête on board.
 As part of the celebrations for his victory in the revolt, John appointed Elliot a Knight Commander of the Order of the Tower and Sword and his officers, including Royal Marine Major Thomas Adair, knights in the same order.
 Alongside awards to the officers, John also provided $500 to be distributed between the crews of Windsor Castle and Lively.

 Having continued to serve in the Tagus into 1825, she sailed to New York as escort to several merchant ships, arriving on 9 June.
 She then sailed on to Havana on 2 July.
 Lively afterwards served off the coast of North America, where Spanish attempts to reconquer Mexico were underway at San Juan de Ulúa Castle in Veracruz.
 Mexican forces captured the castle from the Spanish in November, and Lively returned to Britain with despatches announcing the loss.
 She arrived at Plymouth on 2 January 1826.